Everette Dennis: Early career and education

-Dennis was editor of the Oregon Daily Emerald while earning his B.S. in Journalism and Political Science from the University of Oregon (UO) in 1964.
-He earned his M.A. in communication at Syracuse University before working as public information officer for state mental health agencies in New York and Illinois.
-Subsequently, he served on the faculty at Kansas State University from 1968 to 1972, with short-term appointments at UO and Northwestern University.
-He earned his Ph.D. in Mass Communication from the University of Minnesota (UMN) in 1974.
-Subsequently, he was awarded the Liberal Arts Fellowship in Law at Harvard Law School, a research fellowship at the Kennedy School of Government, and a Special Nieman Fellowship.
+Dennis was the editor of the Oregon Daily Emerald while getting his B.S in the University of Oregon (UO) in 1964.
+He earned his master's degree in communication at Syracuse University and earned his Ph.D. at the University of Minnesota before working as public information officer for state mental health agencies in New York and Illinois.
+He then served on the faculty at Kansas State University from 1968 to 1972, with short-term appointments at University of Oregon and Northwestern University.